 What is the AWS Certification Process?

-To obtain certification, a facility must follow the six-step process depicted below:
+To obtain certification, a facility must follow the five-step process depicted below: